razorpay/blade/packages/blade/src/components/BottomSheet/_decisions/decisions.md

 Considering the bundle size downside to approach 1, we decided to go ahead with approach 2.

 > **API Rabbit Hole**
-> If you want to go deep into the API Rabbit Hole, We also had explored various other APIs and discussed internally about the pros and cons of each which we **[documented in this Notion doc](https://www.notion.so/BottomSheet-API-Discussion-e2aa79cd45274ef280fdb998efa6b98f?pvs=4#db6bd9826bc048bd97d24a50269fc45d)**
+> If you want to go deep into the API Rabbit Hole, We also had explored various other APIs and discussed internally about the pros and cons of each which we **[documented in here](./api-revision-1.md)**

 ### Composition Example